NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

 You can execute training of a GNN model (4-time cell external model with mean aggregation with NFB and randome features) using the simulation data as an example.
 Hereafter, the training will be performed for 6 samples on GPU in this demo codes (~1.1GB GPU memory is used for sample.).
 You can change the number of samples by changing the number "n_batch" of samples in run_training_parallel.py.
-Also, you can change any training parameteres in input_run_training_cell_fate_gnn.yml.
+Also, you can change the training parameters in input_run_training_cell_fate_gnn.yml.